StarStudio/StarMVC/README.md

 At now there is only two methods that you can use, you can find the usage in the example code.

-The document of our project will coming soon!
+The document of our project is [here](https://github.com/StarStudio/StarMVC/wiki)!